0602-lxd/lu_xindi_crushing_bugs/README.md

 ## Installation
-Just clone the repo anywhere on your computer and create a new branch!
+Just clone the repo anywhere on your computer and create two new branch!

 ## MIT License
 MIT License